 Randomly Generated Interface IDs

 We can also configure devices to use a randomly generated Interface ID instead of using the MAC address and the EUI-64 process, Depending on the operating system.
 For example, Windows Vista uses a randomly generated Interface ID instead of one created with EUI-64 process.
 Windows XP and previous Windows operating systems used EUI-64.

-When Interface ID is established, both through the EUI-64 process or through random generation, it can be combined with an IPv6 prefix in the RA message to create a global unicast address.
+When Interface ID is established, both through the EUI-64 process or through random generation, it can be combined with an IP version 6 prefix in the RA message to create a global unicast address.
 To avoid IP address duplicate addressing the client can use DAD (duplicated address detection).
-This is similar to ARP request for its own address.
+This is similar to the Address Resolution Protocol (ARP) request for its own address.